 Initially, it might seem a daunting prospect.
 In most instances, however, drivers soon pick up the particular skills necessary for towing a caravan behind the car they are driving.

-Changes to the rules have made the situation quite complicated, but the website Caravan Talk provides a useful summary, which explains that:
+Changes to the rules have made the situation quite complicated, but the Caravan Club’s website has a handy tool and a guide which explains that:

 - if you passed your driving test before 1997, you may tow a caravan of up to 8.25 tonnes;